Lionel Messi Wins Record Seventh Ballon d’Or

 Published

-For the Paris St.-Germain star, the honor capped a year in which he led Argentina to the Copa América title.Full Article
+The Paris St.-Germain star capped a year in which he led Argentina to the Copa América title by edging Bayern Munich’s Robert Lewandowski.Full Article

 Published

-For the Paris St.-Germain star, the honor capped a year in which he led Argentina to the Copa América title.Full Article
+The Paris St.-Germain star capped a year in which he led Argentina to the Copa América title by edging Bayern Munich’s Robert Lewandowski.Full Article

-Cristiano Ronaldo finished sixth in this year's Ballon d'Or - his worst performance since 2010.
-Lionel Messi won a record-setting..
+Lionel Messi has won a record-breaking seventh Ballon d'Or award — but his family members were the real winners.The Argentine..

-Paris St-Germain and Argentina forward Lionel Messi wins the Ballon d'Or - awarded to the best footballer of the year - for a..
+After winning his seventh Ballon d'Or for 2021, Lionel Messi urged France Football to give second-placed Robert Lewandowski the..